 If you become incapacitated, you might no longer be able to choose where you live.
 To make sure your wishes are respected, you can start by discussing your housing preferences with your family in advance.
 You can also make a protection mandate.

-If you do not have a protection mandate and you become incapacitated, anyone close to you can ask a notary or the court to begin procedures to put protective supervision into place for you.
+If you do not have a protection mandate and you become incapacitated, anyone close to you can ask the court to begin procedures to put in place a tutorship for you.

 If you are legally declared incapacitated, and you refuse to leave your home to live in a health care facility, you could be forced to leave your home and live in the facility.
 However, permission from the court is required to force you to do so.
 The court must get your opinion on the matter unless it’s impossible under the circumstances.